 School of Health Sciences and Education: Nursing Department

-The Department of Nursing at Truman prepares baccalaureate graduates to function as generalists in entry-level positions in all areas of nursing practice.
+The Department of Nursing at Truman prepares students to function as generalists in entry-level positions in all areas of nursing practice.
 While professional nursing standards are high, Truman’s are even higher with rigorous academics and faculty who have a deep passion for the field of nursing.
-Our program, which is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Missouri State Board of Nursing, provides the basis for life-long learning and graduate level study.

 Nursing Degrees Offered